AvaAvarai/Java_Tabular_Vis_Toolkit/README.md

 ## General Line Coordinates Used

-General Line Coordinates (GLCs) generalize Cartesian Coordinates to n-D space, with a subcategory being 2-D GLCs so n-D to 2-D graph construction algorithms where graphs are commonly polylines, losslessly and reversibly visualizing all attributes and classes of the n-D data in 2-D space while preserving distance relationships between points.
-In this software, we implement the following GLC visualizations:
+GLCs generalize Cartesian Coordinates to n-D, with a subcategory being n-D to 2-D graph construction algorithms where graphs are commonly polylines, losslessly and reversibly visualizing all attributes and classes of the n-D data in 2-D space, while preserving distance relationships between points.
+We provide the following GLC visualizations:

 | GLC Type | Acronym | Description |
 | --- | --- | --- |